-On August 2nd, 1965, the Civil Right Movement tore the veil that Jim Crow had draped over the American South since the Civil War.
+On August 2nd, 1965, the Civil Rights Movement tore the veil Jim Crow had draped over the American South since the Civil War.

-Congress had passed the Voting Rights Act of 1965 , which allowed for swift and sweeping federal intervention when lawful American citizens were prevented or “discouraged” from participating in elections, a tactic that had allowed several Southern states to disenfranchise its black voters with impunity for many years.
+Congress had passed the Voting Rights Act of 1965, promising swift and sweeping federal intervention when lawful American citizens were “discouraged” from participating in elections, a tactic that had allowed several Southern states to disenfranchise its black voters for many years.
 It was a proud moment for America and Americans everywhere…whether they liked it or not.

-For Jonathan Daniels, a seminarian in the Episcopal Church and civil rights activist, August 2nd was the culmination of months spent tirelessly securing the voting rights of disenfranchised Southern blacks.
-The bill’s passage wasn’t the end of his labor by any means, just the first victory in a long war for American (and human) decency.
+For Jonathan Daniels, a seminarian in the Episcopal Church and civil rights activist, August 2nd was the culmination of months spent tirelessly securing the voting rights of Southern blacks.
+The bill’s passage wasn’t the end of his labor by any means, just the first victory in a long war for human decency.

 Less than three weeks later, he would be dead, gunned down while trying to buy a cold drink on a hot day in the town of Hayneville, Alabama.
 Jonathan Daniels was 26.

 A bright and studious young man, Daniels left the Virginia Military Institute as his class valedictorian in 1961 and then studied at Harvard University, majoring in English literature.
 By 1962, after enduring several family tragedies, including the passing of his father, Daniels decided his true calling was ordination in the Episcopal Church.
 Daniels began studies at the Episcopal Theological Seminary in Cambridge, Massachusetts, in 1963.